ivanzakharov/docs/naming-conventions/ui-artifacts/labels.md

 Every user interface text must be defined by using a label.

-A new label must be created for each new semantic use.
+A new label must be created for each new semantic use per each model.

-Existing labels must be reused.
-Always try to find a label that expresses the same semantics as the semantics you want to express.

 A label should have an uppercase first letter and all the other internal words should begins with uowercase.
 Labels should not end with a period unless they end with three periods, for example: "New…", "Add…".

 You should not use text constants (for example "%1 - %2") to format labels.

+Existing labels must be reused.
+Always try to find a label that expresses the same semantics as the semantics you want to express.

+To simplify the process of labels creation, follow these steps:
+- Use literals instead of labels during the development
+- Do BP check without label checking and resolve all issues
+- Get latest label file version and check-it out
+- Create necessary labels and do BP check including labels
+- Check-in feature into repository

 ## Languages

-Labels should be created for US-English language and also all languages, as well as in all languages of use of the the feature.
+Labels should be created for US-English language and also in all languages of use of the the feature.

 Describe the use of the text that is used in the label in US-English in the **Description** field on the **Label editor** form.
 This is particularly important for shorter labels where the context is not completely clear.